19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [S 415/2018 wef 25/06/2018]

-(b) is carrying on a business and intends to make such supplies in the course or furtherance of that business,
+(b) is carrying on a business and intends to make such supplies in the course or furtherance of that business;

+[Act 52 of 2018 wef 01/01/2019]

+(c) is a person not belonging in Singapore and makes or is treated as making Seventh Schedule supplies; or

+[Act 52 of 2018 wef 01/01/2019]

+(d) is a recipient within section 14(1),

+[Act 52 of 2018 wef 01/01/2019]

 the Comptroller may, subject to such conditions as the Comptroller may think fit to impose, and if that person so requests, register him with effect from such date as may be agreed between the Comptroller and him.